What we like:

 What is over-collateralized secured lending?

-While there’s variation among them in the assets offered and loan terms the fundamental loan structure follows more or less the same logic across all of them, consisting mostly in over-collateralized secured lending where the borrower puts up more than the value of what he borrows in whatever assets or tokens (usually around 150% over-collateralized).
+While there’s variation among them in the assets offered and loan terms, the fundamental loan structure follows more or less the same logic across all of them, consisting mostly of over-collateralized secured lending where the borrower puts up more than the value of what he borrows in whatever assets or tokens (usually around 150% over-collateralized).

-This means that you need to put up a guarantee of (more or less volatile, more or less liquid) crypto-assets the total value of which is in excess of 115-150% of what you’re borrowing for them (e.g., in some cases you can borrow 80% of what you’re putting up).
+This means that you need to put up a guarantee of (more or less volatile, more or less liquid) crypto-assets, the total value of which is more than 115-150% of what you’re borrowing for them (e.g., in some cases, you can borrow 80% of what you’re putting up).

-For example, the value of Ether may appreciate and you do not want to sell it, but you do need actual money off it, so you can lock it up for some stable Dai as fixed to the US dollar and upon repayment get your Ether back (which can appreciate in value, but you still need to pay only that much Dai back).
+For example, the value of Ether may appreciate, and you do not want to sell it.
+Still, you do need actual money off it, so you can lock it up for some stable Dai as fixed to the US dollar and, upon repayment, get your Ether back (which can appreciate, but you still need to pay only that much Dai back).

-This form of secured lending is one of the most primitive financial instruments and not always as capital efficient in many instances, but other mechanisms are gradually developing as DeFi evolves.
+This form of secured lending is one of the most primitive financial instruments and not always as capital efficient in many instances.
+Still, other mechanisms are gradually developing as DeFi evolves.

-For instance, there’s already the possibility for altogether uncollateralized debts by means of using credit assessment based on various social cues, factors, and history – a role that underwriters fulfill in vouching for borrowers.
+For instance, there’s already the possibility of altogether uncollateralized debts utilizing credit assessment based on various social cues, factors, and history – a role that underwriters fulfill in vouching for borrowers.